 Unlike a CMS, it doesn’t have ‘ready-to-use’ tools to manage and update content.
 However, a framework does come with ‘common codes’ that serve as building blocks for developing your website, making it a relatively easier option compared to coding completely from scratch.

-Frameworks can also be extended with “libraries”, which are collections of functions installed with frameworks to perform specific and well-defined operations.
-They extend a framework’s core features in a similar way that plugins do for CMS.
+Frameworks can also be extended using the “libraries”, which are collections of functions installed with frameworks, to create new functionalities by extending the framework’s core features in a similar way that plugins do for CMS.

 Examples of frameworks include: